You are here

 None or very weak preparation: Students who have never taken a Chemistry course or who have very weak preparation sometimes decide to take CHEM 1560 + CHEM 2080 (Fall + Spring), although CHEM 2070 is still appropriate and recommended for those continuing on to CHEM 2080.
 CHEM 1560 is not recommended for premedical or preveterinary students.
 Students who have had an AP chemistry course should not enroll in CHEM 1560.
 Students planning to take CHEM 2070/2080 should also consider taking CHEM 1070/1080 concurrently.
 These two-credit S/U courses provide basic training in quantitative thinking and problem solving and are meant to complement CHEM 2070/2080.
 CHEM1070/1080 are especially recommended for students with less than 630 on the SAT 1 Math exam.

 CCB has created an electronic wait list for lab courses that have reached their enrollment limits.
-The electronic wait list system is accessible here.
-The electronic wait list system will become available on Monday, October 30, 2017 and will remain open until Noon on Thursday, January 25, 2018.
+The electronic wait list system will become available on Wednesday, April 11, 2018 and will remain open until Noon on Thursday, August 23, 2018.
 At that time, we will take the existing waiting lists and fill in lab spaces as available.
-Click here for answers to the frequently asked questions.
+Read about the frequently asked questions.

 Chemistry Advanced Standing Exam (CASE)